 In addition to depression, other potential mental health issues may include, Anxiety, Body dysmorphic disorder, Dissociative identity disorder or Depersonalization disorder.

 This is not an exhaustive list, and you should not attempt to diagnose a mental health issue by yourself.
 Temporary psychiatric crises can also occur that make you feel you are acting in ways you have no control over.
 Adverse reactions to certain medications can sometimes cause this

 How someone.health can help

-If you’ve tried all the usual tricks to get a better night’s sleep but it’s not working, it might be time to talk to someone ho can give medical advice.
+If you’ve tried all the usual tricks to get a better night’s sleep but it’s not working, it might be time to talk to someone who can give medical advice.
 Whether it’s day-to-day stress, depression, or something more serious, one of our psychologists can help.
 Schedule a mental health appointment today or contact us to learn more.